rosell-dk/webp-express/README.txt

 * Fixed NGINX rules in FAQ (added xdestination for the create webp upon request functionality)
 * Fixed issue with Alter HTML.
 Thanks to @jonathanernst for discovering issue and supplying the patch.
-* WebP Express now works on WPEngine.
-A test instance has been created to ensure it also works in future releases.
+* WebP Express now works on WP Engine.
+Check out the new "I am on WP Engine" section in the FAQ
 * Miscellaneous bug fixes

 For more info, see the closed issues on the 0.17.1 milestone on the github repository: https://github.com/rosell-dk/webp-express/milestone/27?closed=1